There are many different types of fostering to accommodate the wide variety of children and young people that are in need of care.

 Short-term Fostering / Emergency Fostering

 This is the most prevalent type of fostering required nationally.
 Short term placements are required whilst local authorities assess how best to meet the young person’s needs in the future.
 On many occasions we are called to work alongside local authority colleagues to support young people returning home after the issues that lead to them coming into care have been addressed.
+Short term foster carers provide a temporary place to stay until the child can return home to their own family, move into a longer-term fostering placement or an adoptive family is found; This can last anything from a few hours to a couple of years.
+Many children and young people are placed in emergencies.
+This is often due to situations of risk where the need for urgent action is required to make a child safe.
+These placements can last for either a short time or develop into longer periods of a few months, depending on family circumstances.

 Long-term / Permanent Fostering